Leifhaa/konte/oppgave1-docker/README.md

 | -p 8080:9999 | Forwarding ports, so a request on 8080 to our machine, is forwarded to port 9999 in the container |
 | konte:latest | Specifies which container image to run, following by which tag (latest in this case) |

-In summary, this command will start a container of the latest image on our local port 8080
+In summary, this command will start a container of the latest image accessible on port 8080 on your local machine.

-#####Handling "404 not found"
+##### Handling "404 not found"
-The original code would return a "404 not found" whenever run in container.
+The original code would return a "404 not found" whenever ran in container.
 Personally I experienced this due to index.html not being found inside the docker.
 This could be fixed in several ways:
 ########Option 1 - Adapting the docker file
 Add the following command in stage 2 of the docker file:
 ```